Alfresco/googledrive/docs/build-and-release-101.md

 ## Branches
-Travis CI builds differ by branch:
+Github Actions CI builds differ by branch:
 * `master` / `SP/*` / `HF/*` branches:
   - regular builds which include the _Build_ and _Tests_ stages;
   - if the commit message contains the `[trigger release]` tag, the builds will also